Wolf Creek (franchise): Wolf Creek (2005)

-British tourists Liz Hunter and Kristy Earl begin their backpacking trip through Australia with their local friend Ben Mitchell.
+English tourists Liz Hunter and Kristy Earl begin their backpacking trip through Australia with their local friend Ben Mitchell.
 As they travel to their next destination, the friends stop at the Wolfe Creek National Park.
 Upon returning to their vehicle however, they find that it will no longer start.
-As the sun sets, a man name Mick Taylor offers to take them to his nearby camp and tow their car to help repair it.
+As the sun sets, a man named Mick Taylor offers to take them to his nearby camp and tow their car to help repair it.
 Hours later the friends arrive at an abandoned mining site, where Mick feigns working on their car and tells the group stories about his past.

-Offering the trio some water, Liz awakens gagged and tied up in a shed.
-Breaking free and realizing that they have been drugged, she determines to free her friends as she hears Kristy being tortered nearby.
-As the friends attempt to escape, they begin to discover that Mick had followed them long before they arrived at Wolfe Creek, realizing that he is a serial killer with a number of other vehicles and belongings in his possession from other victims.
+After Mick gives the trio some water, Liz awakens gagged and tied up in a shed.
+Breaking free and realizing that they have been drugged, she becomes determined to free her friends as she hears Kristy being tortured nearby.
+As the three attempt to escape, they begin to discover that Mick had followed them long before they arrived at Wolfe Creek, realizing that he is a serial killer with a number of other vehicles and belongings in his possession from other victims.

 Wolf Creek 2 (2013)

 Mick Taylor continues his murderous pursuits of various victims, while a German couple named Rutger Enqvist and Katarina Schmidt hitchhike through Australia.
 The couple arrives at Wolfe Creek National Park and set up camp for the night.
 Mick arrives and offers them a ride to a designated campsite so they are not found liable for being in a National Park after dark.
-Angered by Rutger's rejection, a struggle ensues where Mick murders Rutger.
-Tying Katarina up, Mick states that she will be his prisoner for the next several months making sexual references before strangling Katrina until she is unconscious.
+Angered by Rutger's rejection, a struggle ensues wherein Mick murders Rutger.
+Tying Katarina up, Mick states that she will be his prisoner for the next several months, making sexual references, before strangling Katarina until she is unconscious.

-Later that night, she awakens to see the murderer dismembering the corpse of Rutger and flees into the wilderness.
-Mick gives chase in what nefariously calls a game of hide-and-seek.
-She is rescued at a nearby highway by a British tourist named Paul Hammersmith, before Mick soon continues his pursuit of the new duo.
-As Mick accidentally murders his desired prey and infuriated by the fact that he had intended to sexually abuse her, he decides to enact revenge through a game of cat and mouse by hunting Paul instead.
+Later that night, she awakens to see Mick dismembering the corpse of Rutger and flees into the wilderness.
+Mick gives chase in what he nefariously calls a game of hide-and-seek.
+She is rescued at a nearby highway by an English tourist named Paul Hammersmith, before Mick soon continues his pursuit of the new duo.
+As Mick accidentally murders his desired prey and realises his efforts to capture and sexually torture her were for naught, he decides to enact revenge through a game of cat and mouse by hunting Paul instead.
 Initially evading the murderer, Paul finds himself fighting for his life through an unrelenting series of attempts by the serial killer.